-Begin your stroll around downtown in front of the Clayton Center and head off by foot to appreciate the self-guided Clayton Sculpture Trail, a rotating outdoor exhibit meant to foster an appreciation of the arts featuring artists from across the East Coast.
-Feast your eyes on a colorful bench, shining arches and – for the first time in its seven-year history – several moving sculptures that truly bring art to life.
+Start your stroll around downtown in front of the Clayton Center and head off by foot to appreciate the self-guided Clayton Sculpture Trail.
 Most of the pieces are within walking distance of one another, so check out the map, get on the move and become more in tune with Clayton’s unique sense of community.

 7 Deep River Brewing

 Johnston County’s first legal brewery has been going strong for more than six years and now shares space with a rum distillery, InStill Distilling Co.
 Deep River has a large, beautiful beer patio for craft beer drinking, and there’s always a food truck on-site.
 The brewery is committed to using local grains and hops, as well as other local ingredients in its beers whenever possible.
 With IPAs to lagers and stouts to barrel-aged beers, all beer drinkers will find something to love.